OmarMWarraich/the_blog/README.md

 - How can I run this project on my local machine?

   - Carefully, follow all the instructions in this README.
-You must have Rails7+ and Ruby3+ installed in your machine.
+You must have Rails7+ and Ruby3+ installed.

 - How can I deploy this project?